rchildree/furman/grk-110/syllabus.md

 _Academic integrity_ &nbsp; &nbsp;I do not expect problems with cheating: you all know better.
 If there is a problem, the consequences will be appropriately severe.
 To quote from Furman’s policies: “All forms of academic misconduct including cheating, plagiarism, misrepresentation, and unacceptable collaboration are violations of Furman’s academic integrity standard.”
 For more information, talk to me or visit furman.edu/integrity.

-_Accessibility_ &nbsp; &nbsp;Any student who needs academic accommodations should be in contact with Accessibility Resources (soar).
+_Accessibility_ &nbsp; &nbsp;Any student who needs academic accommodations should be in contact with Accessibility Resources ([SOAR](https://www.furman.edu/accessibility/current-student-resources/)).
 After meeting with them, contact me during office hours or at class so we can make arrangements.

 ## Communication
 My contact information appears at the top of this syllabus along with my office hours.
 Office hours are not for crises only — you can and should talk to me for lots of different reasons.
 I am here to help you.
 And if office hours aren’t available for you because of a scheduling conflict, we can schedule a specific time.
 Here is a non-exhaustive list of reasons for us to talk: